jozefchmelar/in_contra_co_variance/Covariance and contravariance for dumm.md

 Covariance and contravariance are very spooky words.

-I use these words if want to sound very smart - and it usually works.
+I use these words if I want to sound very smart - and it usually works.
 No one really knows what the hell it is.

-As I want to explain this topic as simple as possible (but not simpler) I'll try to avoid these smart sounding words.
+As I want to explain this topic as simple as possible (but not simpler) I'll try to avoid these smart-sounding words.

-I'm going to implement a Repository pattern with use of generics to explain this topic.
+I'm going to implement a Repository pattern with the use of generics to explain this topic.

 I'll use C# for my examples, it's pretty similar in languages like Java or Kotlin.

 ## You already know half of it!

-Let's define few simple classes.
+Let's define a few simple classes.

 ```csharp
 record Person(string Name);
 record Employee(string Name) : Person(Name);
 record RemoteEmployee(string Name, string location) : Employee(Name);
 ```
-Create few employees and put them inside a collection.
+Create a few employees and put them inside a collection.

 ```csharp
 IEnumerable<Employee> people = new List<Employee>